vinceskahan/v5wiki/dashboards.md

 ## Use case 1: Default weeWX installation

-The most basic weeWX installation emits a set of web pages (the StandardReport) every archive interval.
+A default weeWX installation emits a set of web pages (the StandardReport) every archive interval.
 The web pages are simple HTML with plots rendered as PNG images.
 There is minimal use of JavaScript, and no dependencies on any web-development frameworks.
 Data are updated at most every archive interval.
-There is no automatic client refresh, or notification to client when new data arrive.
+There is no automatic refresh for clients viewing the report, nor notification to client when new data arrive.

+*Update frequency:* Report is generated/updated once per archive interval.

+*Local/Remote:* Report can be copied/synchronized to a remote location using FTP, FTPS, or rsync.

 Goals: